 Teach your child how to breathe to reduce their anxiety

 Remember every little bit helps.
 We may not conquer the anxiety dragon today but over time the anxiety dragon will get smaller and smaller until if we keep working on this together.
-If you see your child is struggling with Anxiety, reach out for help by talking with one of our therapists today.
+If you see your child is struggling with Anxiety, reach out for help by talking with one of our many psychotherapists today.

 We’re here to listen.